Winter-Spring 2018 Projects

 Restoring Connections 2018

-Get out onto the trails at Mt.
-Pisgah Arboretum with elementary school children to help them cultivate a lasting, personal connection to nature, based on reciprocity and respect.
-This team will implement a field-based curricula for kinder, first and second graders.
-Activities will focus on “Coyote mentoring” methods such as sit spots and journaling, with a focus on native flora, fauna, and natural history.
-Your mission is develop their sense of awe, respect and responsibility to be good stewards.
-This team will gain experience in program planning, as well as the development and implementation of hands-on learning experiences that are both scientifically sound and age-appropriate.
-You’ll be working in partnership with Mt.
-Pisgah Arboretum and Adams Elementary School.
-A background in local natural history is preferred.
+In partnership with Mt.
+Pisgah Arboretum and Adams Elementary School, this team is helping elementary school children cultivate a lasting, personal connection to nature, based on reciprocity and respect.
+This team is implementing a field-based curricula for kinder, first and second graders.
+Activities are focusing on “Coyote mentoring” methods such as sit spots and journaling, with a focus on native flora, fauna, and natural history.
+To learn more about their methods and accomplishments, visit their website.

 Canopy Connections 2018

 The Pacific Northwest is home to some magnificent old-growth forests.
 Unfortunately, many local children have never had the opportunity to explore this enchanting ecosystem first-hand.
-In response, the Canopy Connections Team will develop and facilitate a unique field trip experience — one that gives middle-schoolers an opportunity to climb into the canopy of an old-growth forest and explore the understory!
-In winter you will develop a 50-minute classroom lesson and full-day field trip, and in spring you will implement your materials with 10 different middle school classes.
-You’ll be working in partnership with the H.J.
-Andrews Experimental Forest and the Pacific Tree Climbing Institute.
-A background in forest biology or ecology is preferred.
-Enrollment in ENVS 410: Forest Ecology & Management in winter 2018 strongly encouraged
+In response, the Canopy Connections Team is working with the H.J.
+Andrews Experimental Forest and the Pacific Tree Climbing Institute to develop and facilitate a unique field trip experience — one that gives middle-schoolers an opportunity to climb into the canopy of an old-growth forest and explore the understory!
+The team developed a 50-minute classroom lesson and full-day field trip that they are now implementing with 10 different middle school classes.
+To learn more about their methods and accomplishments, visit their website.

 Cultivating Connections 2018

-Do you like to garden?
-This team will join School Garden Project staff at local schools to provide standards-based science instruction through garden-based learning.
-In other words, you’ll get to play in the dirt with third graders while getting them exciting about science and gardening!
+This team is joining School Garden Project staff at local schools to provide standards-based science instruction through garden-based learning.
+In other words, they are playing in the dirt with third graders while getting them exciting about science and gardening!
 In today’s world of increasing obesity, and lack of connection to nature, this team helps nurture children to “grow up to become healthy adults who eat their fruits and vegetables, know the basics of growing food, and contribute to a thriving community.”
-No prerequisites, although a background in gardening or Food Studies is a plus.
+To learn more about their methods and accomplishments, visit their website.

 Conservation Science In Action Projects